Fourth Republic of Korea: Background

-Park Chung-hee had served as the leader and de facto dictator of South Korea since July 1961, coming to power two months after leading the May 16 coup which overthrew the Second Republic of Korea.
+Park Chung Hee had served as the leader and de facto dictator of South Korea since July 1961, coming to power two months after leading the May 16 coup which overthrew the Second Republic of Korea.
 Park and his supporters established the Supreme Council of National Reconstruction, a provisional military junta government that prioritized the economic development of South Korea, but faced strong pressure from the United States to restore the civilian government.
-In 1963, Park abdicated from his military position to run as a civilian in the October 1963 presidential election, defeating the incumbent President Yun Posun.
-The Third Republic of Korea was inaugurated two months later in December and presented as a return to civilian government under the National Assembly.
-In reality, it was a continuation of Park's military dictatorship, as the government was predominantly members of the Supreme Council, and the National Assembly was dominated by his Democratic Republican Party.
+In 1963, Park abdicated from his military position to run as a civilian in the October 1963 presidential election, defeating former President Yun Po-sun, who resigned the previous year.
+The Third Republic of Korea was inaugurated two months later on December 17, the same day Park was formally inaugurated as president, and presented as a return to civilian government under the National Assembly.
+In reality, it was a continuation of Park's dictatorship, as the government was predominantly members of the Supreme Council, and the National Assembly was dominated by his Democratic Republican Party despite there being more political freedoms and civil liberties.
 Park won re-election in the 1967 presidential election, and the National Assembly passed a constitutional amendment that allowed him to serve a third term, which he narrowly won in the 1971 presidential election against Kim Dae-jung of the New Democratic Party.

-Park's popularity began to decline in the early 1970s, and he faced growing domestic opposition from both the public and rival politicians.
+While popular during the 1960s, Park's popularity began to decline in the early 1970s, and he faced growing domestic opposition from both the public and rival politicians.
 The 1971 presidential election showed that the New Democratic Party achieved significant electoral gains against the Democratic Republican Party, rising from 32.7% of the vote in 1968 to 44.4%.
 Public dissatisfaction with Park's authoritarian rule increased as the rapid economic growth of the 1960s began to slow down.
-Additionally, Park became anxious about changes in Cold War politics, especially the United States' policy towards communism under President Richard Nixon's Guam Doctrine.
+Additionally, Park became anxious about changes in Cold War politics, especially the United States' policy towards communism under President Richard Nixon's Nixon Doctrine.
 The legitimacy of Park's government depended on staunch anti-communism, and any moderation of that policy from South Korea's allies threatened the very basis of his rule.
 In December 1971, Park declared a state of emergency "based on the dangerous realities of the international situation".